 After running the installer, choose "Custom"

-Be sure "Authentication for AFS" will be installed.
+Be sure "Authentication for AFS" will NOT be installed.

 Be sure "Client configuration tool" will be installed.
 (Control Panel applet)

 lookup cells in DNS enabled

 There is a Control Panel applet that can be used to change default cell after installation.

 Map useful folders to drive letters.
 Do not use OpenAFS context menus which claim to map a folder to a drive letter.
 Instead use Window's standard tool: Instructions here

 - Open the Network Identity Manager window again.

 - Right-click on your identity name "Obtain New Credentials".
 Enter password and click OK.